Kwanzaa greeting: Habari Gani?

 more: What is Kwanzaa

-And in celebrating Kwanzaa, there is no need to stuff yourself with sugar.
+And in celebrating Kwanzaa, there is little need to stuff yourself with sugar.
 Consider this the time to explore lower sugar, lower carb, higher fiber, higher protein options for your diet.

 The First Principle of Kwanza is Umoja, Unity.
-The past year of Trump trauma has tested the idea of Unity in our nation.
-But I’ve made community with a wider array of people because of some of the traumatic events of the Trump presidency.
-I’ve talked a lot about health and fitness, “sugar” diabetes and communities of color.
+The past several years of Pandemic and Political trauma have tested the idea of Unity in our nation.
+But I’ve made community with a wider array of people in my very diverse city, Jersey City, New Jersey.
+I’m concerned about health and fitness, “sugar” diabetes and communities of color.
 And I’ve reflected that the people of the African Diaspora are particularly, uniquely, and peculiarly connected to sugar and the trade in sugar and slaves and rum and the wealth it created.

 The Triangle trade in American History is a pattern of colonial commerce in which